dmison/workshop/learn-html/_steps/step7-selectors.markdown

 1. One value gets applies to all four sides.
 2. For two values, it uses the first one for top and bottom, and the second for left and right.
-3. For three, the first one is the top, the second is left and right, and the third is the bottom.
+3. For three, the first one is the top, the second is both left and right, and the third is the bottom.
 4. And for four, they are used for top, right, bottom, left respectively.

 There are also four extra properties for `padding` and `margin` for each side of the element: